impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

   }
 ```

 This half is wrapped in curly braces, meaning we perform it as a single operation and send its contents to the next half.
-This is called ["command grouping"](https://web.archive.org/web/20230326002400/https://www.gnu.org/software/bash/manual/html_node/Command-Grouping.html){:target="_blank" rel="noopener"} in Bash, and we've seen it before (for example, when we defined the `abort` helper function [in `libexec/rbenv`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L16-L19){:target="_blank" rel="noopener"}).
+This is called ["command grouping"](https://web.archive.org/web/20230326002400/https://www.gnu.org/software/bash/manual/html_node/Command-Grouping.html){:target="_blank" rel="noopener" } in Bash, and we've seen it before (for example, when we defined the `abort` helper function [in `libexec/rbenv`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L16-L19){:target="_blank" rel="noopener" }).

 What is the output of the command grouping?
 We start by invoking `$#` and checking if it's equal to 0.
-Referring back to [this line of `libexec/rbenv`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L16){:target="_blank" rel="noopener"}, we recall that `$#` expands to the number of arguments that were passed to the `create_executable` function.
+Referring back to [this line of `libexec/rbenv`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L16){:target="_blank" rel="noopener" }, we recall that `$#` expands to the number of arguments that were passed to the `create_executable` function.

 So if the # of arguments is equal to 0, then we `cat -`.
-Again referring back to [that same line of `libexec/rbenv`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L16){:target="_blank" rel="noopener"}, we recall that `cat -` reads from `stdin` and redirects its input to `stdout`.
+Again referring back to [that same line of `libexec/rbenv`](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L16){:target="_blank" rel="noopener" }, we recall that `cat -` reads from `stdin` and redirects its input to `stdout`.

 On the other hand, if the # of arguments is **greater than** zero, we `echo $@` (i.e. we print all the arguments to STDOUT).